abdullahalzubaer/Classification_1/README.md

 # Just a simple Random Forest Classifier for Covertype Data Set
 ---
-Note: For last couple of days, I was not doing some coding (I was occupied with applying to a Ph.D. program), and it made me feel sad a bit, that's why I decided to do this small project suddenly.
+Note: For last couple of days, I was not doing some coding , and it made me feel sad a bit, that's why I decided to do this small project suddenly.
 As a result, it is not a polished project and has a lot of room for improvements, more analysis and proper evaluations.
 Which hopefully, I will get back to it soon! :)

 ---
 ```